quartzjer/JCOR/draft-miller-json-constrained-notation-00.md

 ### Optimized JSCN Encoding

 An optimized encoding would remove whitespace and use a Reference Set.
-Here the reference would be:
+Here the references would be:

 `[1,"map","value","array","one","two","three","bool","neg","simple","ints"]`